mjv2146/access-to-financial-markets/README.md

 This project studies a key question in emerging economies: how do households differ in their access to financial markets?
 I study this using household data from Mexico.

-My findings:
-1. Households with high levels of education are more likely to have access to financial markets.
-2. Households with higher levels of income are more likely to have access to financial markets.

 ### Data
 Household data from [Mexican Family Life Survey](http://www.ennvih-mxfls.org/english/)

+### Notebooks
+- EDA
+  - Perform exploratory data analysis of demographic variables.
+- Financial
+  - Explore the relationship between demographic variables and access to financial markets.

+### Findings
+- Access to financial markets increases with income, and varies significantly with industry and location.
+- Younger households have higher education levels than older households.

 ### Data Wrangling
-1. Imputed missing income values using regression
+- Imputed missing income values using regression
-2. Merged individual level and household level datasets
+- Merged individual level and household level datasets
-3. Removed income outliers
+- Removed income outliers

 ### Tools
-1. Pandas - data wrangling
+- Pandas - data wrangling
-2. Matplotlib/seaborn - visualization
+- Matplotlib/seaborn - visualization
-3. Statsmodels - logistic regression
+- Statsmodels - logistic regression